qmacro/btp-resources-with-cli-tools-and-apis/slides.md

 # Example: Creation & deletion of directory (1/2)

-Here's a further example of using the btp CLI and Accounts Service API, to create (with the btp CLI) and subsequently delete (with the API) a directory.
+Using the btp CLI & Accounts Service API, to create and subsequently delete a directory.

 ## Using the btp CLI